lazy-eggplant/vs.templ/docs/syntax.md

 - `error`: shown if it was not possible to retrieve items (because of an error in the path for example; in case of empty lists `empty` is used)

 The symbol `$$` gets loaded with the entry number we are iterating over, so that it is possible to count which one we are at.

-### `value`

-To introduce the result of a (meta) expression in the tree.
-Numbers are serialized and added, strings are introduced as they are, attributes as strings and nodes are just appended as children.
-It accepts an expression `src` as argument, by default set to `$`.

-### `element`

-To generate a new element whose type is determined by an expression `s:type` (this attribute is specifically namespaced).
-Any other property and child will be preserved.

 ### `check` & `case`